Writing an invoice

 - Starting

 Your job is done, so it is time to send your customer an invoice.
 But what do you include on an invoice?
-And how do you ensure that your customer pays quickly?
 The Tax Administration imposes a number of requirements on invoices.
 You have to comply, otherwise you and your customer cannot offset the VAT.
-These 4 steps will help you write invoices that meet all the requirements.
+These steps will help you write invoices that meet all the requirements.

 Invoice is another word for bill.
 You often make a quotation first.
 In it, you agree what work you will do and when, and what it will cost the customer.
 So the amount of the invoice is not a surprise.